tplatt37/a-new-startup-pipeline-demo/README.md

     Lastly, consider that it's better (for a demo and in the real world) for the setup steps to happen as quickly as possible.
 Therefore we default to a t3.large with unlimited bursting.
 Using a t2.micro will give you zero burst credits to start - and it's going to be very busy with all these installs.
 Therefore I don't recommend using a machine that small.

+    Less common, but not impossible, is that the EC2 instance has failed an EC2 status check (hardware failure).
+If that is the case, Terminate the instance.
+The ASG will replace it.

     ### Why don't we ?

     Why don't we use cfn-init/cfn-signal to fail the stack if a machine doesn't complete user-data successfully? cfn-init/cfn-signal is not a bad idea.
 But tHat only helps on initial launch.
 These User Data problems can also occur during ASG scale out.
 Secondly, I am trying to limit complexity because this is a TRAINER DEMO and not a real-world app.  (a cfn-signal FAILURE signal will cause stack rollback by default and therefore erase all the evidence.)